platinasystems/website/content/en/docs/cluster-head/user-guide.md

 The default naming convention for the ports is *xeth* followed by the front panel port number (ie, 1-32).
-For example, the interface *xeth12* corresponds to the front panel port labeled *12* on the Appliance Head Device.
+For example, the interface *xeth12* corresponds to the front panel port labeled *12* on the Cluster Head.

 In cases where the front panel port is split into lanes, each lane will be presented as a separate network interface.
 For example, if port 12 is split